Canon 200D vs Nikon D3

 Studio photographers will appreciate that the Nikon D3 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the D3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3 was succeeded by the Nikon D4.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Both the 200D and the D3 have been discontinued, but can regularly be found used on eBay.
+The D3 was replaced by the Nikon D4, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Nikon D3?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: